jstrutzel01-cmd/ecommerce_app/README.md

 ### Fashion Project App: Fashion Shop

 ---

+## Project Overiew
+Fashion Shop is a modern e-commerce website built with Django.
+It allows users to browse fashion products by category, search for specific items, add products to a shopping cart, and manage their orders.
+The platform is simple, responsive, and provides user authentication, password reset, and order history tracking.

 **Product Vision :** To create a new website to sell different fashion products of multiple variants that will be sold online on personal website as well as be distributed to big name stores as well in order to maximize profits and popularity

 ---
 **Functional Requirements:**